Zimzozaur/Pulporo-API/readme.md

-# Pulporo: Your Financial Freedom Companion
+# Pulporo: Your Financial Freedom Companion (Pre-Alpha)

 ## Are you tired of juggling between ugly spreadsheets or dealing with shallow apps that offer confusing pie charts?